pleayo/covid/narratives/covid_AusNZ.md

 licenseLink: "https://creativecommons.org/licenses/by/4.0/"
 dataset: "https://nextstrain.org/ncov/oceania?c=location&dmin=2019-12-25"

 abstract: "This report uses publicly shared phylogenetic data to track the spread of COVID-19 in Australia and New Zealand.
-We attempt to analyse the genetic mutations within Oceania and predict how this will affect epidemiology and severity of diseases."
+We analyse the genetic mutations of the SARS-CoV-2 virus and attempt to explain how virus subtypes affect epidemiology and severity of disease."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->